Premraj-87/Premraj-87/README.md

 <tr>
 <td width="60%" valign="top">

-Hey there!
-I'm **Prem Raj Anand** — a **Frontend Developer** focused on building smooth, interactive, and user-friendly web apps.

-- Expanding my skill set with the MERN Stack, building full-stack projects from the ground up
-- Focused on writing clean, scalable code while continuously improving my problem-solving approach
-- Passionate about crafting intuitive user experiences that balance aesthetics with functionality
-- Consistently exploring modern tools and frameworks to stay current with industry trends
-- Open to new opportunities, freelance work, and meaningful collaborations
+I'm a Frontend Developer who enjoys building web experiences that feel smooth and intuitive.
+Right now I'm learning the MERN Stack and working on projects that push me to think better and write cleaner code.
+I care about the details — both in design and in code — and I'm always picking up new tools along the way.
+Feel free to reach out if you want to build something together.
 - 📫 Reach me at **premrajanand91@gmail.com**

 </td>